Programme information

 Rather than promote a single approach, we teach a range of perspectives (covering existential, psychoanalytic, humanistic and integrative) via debates, simulations and placements – preparing you to make informed choices in your practice and meet the professional challenges of this rapidly-evolving field.

-You’ll pair deep industry knowledge with hands-on experiences, taking part in a blend of learning formats to give your studies context:
+You’ll pair academic knowledge with hands-on experiences – taking part in a blend of learning formats to give your studies context:

-Content hours: during term time, you'll have at least six hours of contact time per week, taking place on a single day.
+6+ hours per week of timetabled teaching classes.
 In your second and third year, clinical work and placement supervision also require additional time – approximately half a day or more each week, both during and outside term time.

 Teaching staff